open-telemetry/opentelemetry-js/packages/opentelemetry-sdk-node/README.md

 ## Quick Start

-To get started you need to install `@opentelemetry/sdk-node`, a metrics and/or tracing exporter, and any appropriate plugins for the node modules used by your application.
+To get started you need to install `@opentelemetry/sdk-node`, a metrics and/or tracing exporter, and any appropriate instrumentation for the node modules used by your application.

 ### Installation